Tour Overview

 Hiking Time: 10–14 hours

-After that, you descend to Kibo Camp for a short rest, then continue down to Horombo Camp.
+After taking photos, you descend to Kibo Hut for rest, then continue down to Horombo Hut.

 Activities